 #9.
 Secret Gaming

-I will also admit to being totally addicted to Brain Teasers on my girls DS and playing it until I had used up the battery life.
+I will also admit to having been once totally addicted to Brain Teasers on my girls DS and playing it until I had used up the battery life.

 #10.
 Low Battery Warnings